greim/await.js/README.md

 await.all(proms)
 .onkeep(function(gots){

-  // got is a list with a length gots.length // number gots[0]
+  // 'gots' is a list with a length gots.length // number gots[0]
   gots[1] (etc)